 Under the Sewer Separation Alternative, the geology of the area would remain unchanged.
 There would be minor changes to the topography and land use in the project area, specifically areas where the detention ponds would be constructed.
-As part of the proposed project, Pond 2 would be expanded by approximately 0.84 acres into the neighboring lot, which would require the removal of an existing structure.
+As part of the proposed project, South Pond north of Citrus Lane would be expanded by approximately 1.4 acres into the neighboring lot, which would require the removal of an existing structure.
 This area is also a maintained turf grass lot.
-In addition, a new detention pond (Pond 1) is proposed to be excavated.
-Pond 1 would be approximately 1.0 acre.
-Finally, a gravity drain would be installed to connect Pond 2 to Pond 1.
-The area of the proposed Pond 1 is currently an abandoned gravel lot (Figure 3), which was formerly used for surface storage.
-No tree clearing is anticipated under this alternative.
+Part of the area of the proposed South Pond expansion (1.4 acres south of Citrus Lane) is currently an abandoned gravel lot (Figure 3), which was formerly used for surface storage.
+Finally, a gravity drain would be installed to connect South Pond to Helmkamp Lake.
+Approximately 0.75 acres of tree clearing is anticipated under this alternative.
 The disturbed areas would be seeded based on location.
 Low lying areas within the excavated depression would be seeded with a wet-meadow mix while the upper areas and side slopes would be seeded with a native grass mix.
-This area would be converted from a developed area to a depression that could serve as aquatic habitat during rain events.
+This area would be converted from a developed area to a detention pond that could serve as aquatic habitat during rain events.
 The proposed pond and pond expansion would be a wetland-like environment within a highly developed area.

 Figure 3.
-Existing conditions of the Pond 1 proposed location on 25 July 2018.
+Existing conditions of the South Pond expansion proposed location.